donut28/an-untitled-clicker-game/README.md

 One of my first Python Tkinter projects, featuring none other than ice-cream!

 ## Activity Information
-IM BACK!
-The 1.4 update is now out!
-This will probably be the last update I make.
+The 1.4.1 update is now out!
+I'll still update the game in case theres any bugs.

 ## Downloading Information
 The file name for any version of the game in the releases tab is `v0.0.release/patched.py` or `v0.0.release/patched.pyw`.